Revised August 5, 2020

 The 3.3 IRP and Stacking Strategy section has two separate sub-sections:

 In two parent families, both parents must have an IRP (unless one qualifies for, and chooses to take an exemption).
-Once a parent goes off WorkFirst, an IRP is no longer required to access services or support services.
+Once a participant goes off WorkFirst, an IRP is no longer required to access services or support services.

 As shown in the chart below, there are key techniques to create an effective IRP.